robbeykaaso/rea3/docs/c++/pipeline.md

          "around", "pipe3" //work like "before", replace the function of this pipe "befored", "pipe4",  //inject the target pipe before this pipe, the target pipe will be executed on the same thread of this pipe
          "aftered", "pipe5"  //work like "befored"
-         "external", "js"  //denotes it is a pipe outside of this pipeline ))
+         "external", "js"  //decide which pipeline controls its next pipes ))

 topo result: pipe0' = pipe4 -> pipe0 -> pipe5